 The birds are singing, the sun is shining, and it looks like this weekend is the perfect time to kickstart picnic season in Vancouver.
 Whether you want to hit the beach or lie on a grassy hill at one of Vancouver’s many parks, there are plenty of amazing picnic spots to choose from, all with stunning views.
 Plus, starting June 1st, you’ll be able to pack some brews to accompany your meal!

 From large parks like Queen Elizabeth and Vanier to lesser-known neighbourhood spots, here are 10 amazing places to set up a picnic in Vancouver this spring.

-Yup, we’re starting off this list with one of Vancouver’s most scenic parks.
-Although there’s no denying its beauty during the height of cherry blossom season, summertime at Queen Elizabeth Park is a dream.
-Large grassy fields, flower-adorned paths, and hundreds of unique plants & birds to check out at the Bloedel Conservatory.
-Honestly, we could write a whole series on Queen Elizabeth Park alone.
+We’re starting off this list with one of Vancouver’s most scenic parks.
+Large grassy fields, flower-adorned paths, and hundreds of unique plants & birds to check out at the Bloedel Conservatory – Queen Elizabeth Park has it all.